-The close grip bench press is set up exactly like a normal bench press, but you will take a grip that is 1-2 fist lengths inside your normal grip.
+The close grip bench press or close grip bench press alternative is set up exactly like a normal bench press, but you will take a grip that is 1-2 fist lengths inside your normal grip (avoid the suicide grip while benching).
 The triceps are most activated in a shoulder-width grip, showing to be two times more activated in this grip compared with one that is twice the distance (Lehman, 2005).

 When you take a narrower grip on the bar your touchpoint on the chest will likely change as a result (slightly lower).
 Therefore, don't worry about having a different touchpoint, just try and make the range of motion feel comfortable.

 A lot of lifters ask whether they can just train the bench press for their triceps.
 We answer that question in our article Is Bench Press Good Enough For Triceps?